stijn-dejongh/lovecraft_public_domain/raw_converts/hd.md

 over the unmistakably glowing stone.

-  At the sharp click of that closing a soft stirring sound seemed to come from the steeple&rsquo;s eternal blackness overhead, beyond the trap-door.
-Rats, without question&mdash;the only living things to reveal their presence in this accursed pile since he had entered it.
+  At the sharp click of that closing a soft stirring sound seemed to come from the steeple's eternal blackness overhead, beyond the trap-door.
+Rats, without question--the only living things to reveal their presence in this accursed pile since he had entered it.
 And yet that stirring in the steeple frightened him horribly, so that he plunged almost wildly down the spiral stairs, across the ghoulish nave, into the vaulted basement, out amidst the gathering